Michael Goodliffe

-Life and career
+Early life

 Goodliffe was born in Bebington, Wirral, the son of a vicar, and educated at St Edmund's School, Canterbury, and Keble College, Oxford.

+Career

-He began his career in repertory theatre in Liverpool before joining the company of the Stratford Memorial Theatre in Stratford upon Avon.
+Goodliffe began his career in repertory theatre in Liverpool before joining the company of the Stratford Memorial Theatre in Stratford upon Avon.
 He joined the British Army at the beginning of the Second World War, and received a commission as a second lieutenant in the Royal Warwickshire Regiment in February 1940.
 He was wounded in the leg and captured at the Battle of Dunkirk.
 Goodliffe was incorrectly listed as killed in action, and even had his obituary published in a newspaper.
 He was to spend the rest of the war a prisoner in Germany.

 Whilst in captivity he produced and acted in (and in some cases wrote) many plays and sketches to entertain fellow prisoners.
 These included two productions of William Shakespeare's Hamlet, one in Tittmoning and the other in Eichstätt, in which he played the title role.
 He also produced the first staging of Noël Coward's Post-Mortem at Eichstätt.
 A full photographic record of these productions exists.

 After the war, he resumed his professional acting career.
 As well as appearing in the theatre, he worked in film and television.
 He appeared in The Wooden Horse (1950) and in other POW films.
 His best-known film was A Night to Remember (1958), in which he played Thomas Andrews, designer of the RMS Titanic.
 His best-known television series was Sam (1973–75) in which he played an unemployed Yorkshire miner.
-He also appeared with John Thaw and James Bolam in the 1967 television series Inheritance.

-In the 1972 BBC TV series Henry VIII and his Six Wives Goodliffe played Sir Thomas More.
+He also appeared with John Thaw and James Bolam in the 1967 television series Inheritance, and played Sir Thomas More in the 1972 BBC TV series The Six Wives of Henry VIII.

+Death

 Suffering from depression, Goodliffe had a breakdown in 1976 during the period that he was rehearsing for a revival of Equus.
-He committed suicide a few days later by leaping from a hospital fire escape while a patient at the Atkinson Morley Hospital in Wimbledon, which has since been converted to residential use and is now called 'Wimbledon Hill Park'.
+He died by suicide a few days later by leaping from a hospital fire escape while he was a patient at the Atkinson Morley Hospital in Wimbledon, which has since been converted to residential use and is now called 'Wimbledon Hill Park'.